 - The sales and demand of the firm has increased.

 - Workers in other firms are getting a higher pay.

-- The labour productivity of the members have increased.
+- The productivity of the members has increased.

 When firms don’t satisfy trade union wants or refuse to agree to their terms, the members of a trade union can organize industrial disputes.
 Here are some:

-- Strike: workers refuse to work and may also protest, picket, outside their workplace to stop deliveries and prevent other non-union members from entering.
+- Strike: workers refuse to work and may also protest or picket outside their workplace to stop deliveries and prevent other non-union members from entering.
 They don’t receive any wages during this time.
 This will halt all production of the firm.